sandmman/swift-enterprise-demo/README.md

 <p align="center"><img src="imgs/swiftmetrics-dashboard.png" alt="swiftmetrics dashboard" /></p>

+For more information on SwiftMetrics, see [Application Metrics for Swift](https://developer.ibm.com/swift/application-metrics-for-swift/).

 ## Using the Swift-Enterprise-Demo app
 For details on how to use this demo app to showcase the different enterprise capabilities that are now available for Swift applications on Bluemix, we put together the following video.
 Watch at your own leisure and enjoy!